 If you’re thinking about purchasing a reed diffuser, or perhaps your home situation has recently changed, and you’re worried about how safe the liquid inside a reed diffuser is, worry no more.
 In this article we go over what the liquid inside reed diffusers is, and how safe it is for you, children, and pets.

 So, what is the liquid in reed diffusers?
 The liquid inside reed diffusers is a mixture of carrier oil and fragrance oil.
 Carrier oils are lightweight, unscented base oils, whilst fragrance oils are typically essential oils.
+The liquid in reed diffusers can often be toxic or poisonous if ingested.

 Read on to learn more about the liquid inside reed diffusers and their safety.